Slowing online sales hurt Best Buy's second quarter, shares drop

 Earlier this month, the Richfield, Minnesota-based retailer said it would buy health services provider GreatCall Inc for $800 million in cash, its largest acquisition ever, hoping to sell health-related products and services to an aging U.S. population.

-Before Tuesday, Best Buy shares had risen about 20 percent year to date.

-Reporting by Nandita Bose in New York; Editing by Jeffrey Benkoe and Steve Orlofsky
+Reporting by Nandita Bose in New York; Editing by Steve Orlofsky and Chris Reese